Optimal Control of Multi-Agent Systems with Processing Delays: Introduction

 \subsection{Literature review}

-If we remove the structural constraint~\eqref{Kform} and allow each $u_i$ to have an arbitrary causal dependence on all $y_j$ with no delays, the optimal controller is linear and admits an observer--compensator separation structure \cite{wonham1968separation}.
+If we remove the structural constraint~\eqref{Kform} and allow each $u_i$ to have an arbitrary causal dependence on all $y_j$ with no delays, the optimal controller is linear and admits an observer--regulator separation structure \cite{wonham1968separation}.
 This is the classical $\Htwo$ (LQG) synthesis problem, solved for example in \cite{ZDG}.

 The presence of structural constraints generally leads to an intractable problem~\cite{blondel}.
 For example, linear compensators can be strictly suboptimal, even under LQG assumptions~\cite{witsenhausen1968counterexample}.
-Moreover, finding the best \emph{linear} compensator also leads to a non-convex infinite-dimensional optimization problem.
+Moreover, finding the best \emph{linear} compensator also leads to a non-convex infinite-dimensional optimization problem.\looseness=-1

 However, not all structural constraints lead to intractable synthesis problems.
-For LQG problems with \emph{partially nested} (PN) information, there is a linear optimal controller~\cite{ho1972team}.
-If the information constraint is \emph{quadratically invariant} (QI) with respect to the plant, the problem of finding the optimal LTI controller can be convexified~\cite{rotkowitz2005characterization,rotkowitz2010convexity}.
-The problem considered in this paper is both PN and QI, so there is no loss in assuming a linear policy as we do in~\eqref{Kform}.
+For LQG problems with \emph{partially nested} information, there is a linear optimal controller~\cite{ho1972team}.
+If the information constraint is \emph{quadratically invariant} with respect to the plant, the problem of finding the optimal LTI controller can be convexified~\cite{rotkowitz2005characterization,rotkowitz2010convexity}.
+The problem considered in this article is both partially nested and quadratically invariant, so there is no loss in assuming a linear policy as we do in~\eqref{Kform}.

 Once the problem is convexified, the optimal controller can be computed exactly using approaches like vectorization \cite{rotkowitz_vectorization,vamsi_elia}, or approximated to arbitrary accuracy using Galerkin-style numerical approaches~\cite{voulgaris_stabilization,scherer02}.
 However, these approaches lead to realizations of the solution that are neither minimal nor easily interpreted.
 For example, a numerical solution will not reveal a separation structure in the optimal controller, nor will it provide an interpretation of controller states or the signals communicated between agents' controllers.
 Indeed, the optimal controller may have a rich structure, reminiscent of the centralized separation principle.
 Such \emph{explicit solutions} were found for broadcast~\cite{lessard2012decentralized}, triangular~\cite{tanaka2014optimal, lessard2015optimal}, and dynamically decoupled~\cite{kim2012optimal,kim2015explicit,kashyap2019explicit} cases.